Tuesday, 23 September 2014

 Current Liabilities

-Current liabilities are also known as short-term liabilities due to its short period nature.
-A current liability signifies the priority involved in clearance of the liability.
-Such liability is considered to be cleared within some short period, say within 3 months or 6 months.
+Current liabilities are also known as short-term liabilities due to their short duration.
+A current liability signifies the priority involved in the clearance of the liability.
+Such a liability is considered to be cleared within a specific short period, say within 3 months or 6 months.
 You will have to clear them within that short range of period.
 Some of them may even become due within days, say within 3 days, 7 days, or a month like that.
-Any type of borrowing or credit taken to meet your daily requirements of business fall under this category and they require being cleared first.
-Salaries and taxes payable are such urgently payable short-term liabilities.
-Besides, Bank overdraft, short-term credits like credit cards, credit purchases are also examples for this category.

 Long-Term Liabilities